#docs #articles #best-practices

 When you send a signal, you’ll always have to tell TelemetryDeck what type of signal you want to send.
 Type is just a String, so in theory you could add anything in there.
 Your type could be asfdgllahsavhaligha, or This sentence no verb or even 🤖.

-But we recommend a different style to keep things clear and easy to find.
+We recommend a different style to keep things clear and easy to find.

 Single word types